Doxuno

 REGISTRATION WITH THE OFFICE OF THE PUBLIC GUARDIAN

-This LPA has no legal effect until it has been registered by the OPG under Schedule 1, Part 2 of the Mental Capacity Act 2005 and Part 2 of the LPA Regulations 2007.
-An application to register must be made using Form LP1F or online via the OPG digital service.
-The current registration fee is 82 GBP per LPA (with a fee exemption or remission available in accordance with OPG Form LPA120 in cases of low income or means-tested benefits).
-The OPG enters the registered LPA on the statutory register maintained under section 58(1)(b) of the MCA 2005; searches may be made against the register using Form OPG100.
+This LPA has no legal effect until it has been registered by the Office of the Public Guardian under Schedule 1, Part 2 of the Mental Capacity Act 2005 and Part 2 of the LPA Regulations 2007.
+Following the Powers of Attorney Act 2023, the application to register must be made by the Donor, either online through the OPG digital service (rolling out in phases) or by submitting paper Form LP1F.
+The current registration fee is £92 per LPA (in force since 17 November 2025; the Property and Financial Affairs LPA and any Health and Welfare LPA are charged separately).
+A fee exemption or remission may apply where the Donor’s gross annual income is below £12,000 or the Donor receives certain means-tested benefits (Form LPA120 — note that automatic Universal Credit pass ceased on 2 February 2026).
+The OPG enters the registered LPA on the statutory register maintained under section 58(1)(b) MCA 2005; searches may be made against the register on payment of the prescribed fee.
+Registration typically takes 8–10 weeks where the application is error-free.

 REVOCATION

-The Donor may revoke this LPA at any time while they have capacity to do so, by executing a deed of revocation and notifying the OPG and each attorney in writing (MCA 2005 s.13 and Sch 1 paras 17-18).
-A registered LPA that has been revoked remains on the statutory register until the OPG removes it on notification of revocation.
-Bankruptcy of the Donor, divorce or dissolution of the Donor’s marriage or civil partnership with an attorney, death of an attorney, and loss of capacity by an attorney each have effects on the LPA as set out in sections 13 and 22 of the MCA 2005.
+The Donor may revoke this LPA at any time while the Donor has capacity to do so, by executing a deed of revocation and notifying the OPG and each attorney in writing (section 13 and Schedule 1 paragraphs 17–18 MCA 2005).
+A registered LPA that has been revoked remains on the statutory register until the OPG removes it following notification.
+The following events also have effects on this LPA, as set out in sections 13 and 22 MCA 2005: bankruptcy or insolvency of the Donor (terminates the property and financial affairs LPA on registration of the bankruptcy order); bankruptcy of an attorney (terminates that attorney’s appointment); dissolution of the Donor’s marriage or civil partnership with an attorney (terminates that attorney’s appointment unless the LPA provides otherwise); the death or loss of capacity of an attorney; and disclaimer by an attorney in accordance with the LPA Regulations 2007.

-This LPA is made under the laws of England and Wales pursuant to the Mental Capacity Act 2005 and the LPA Regulations 2007 (SI 2007/1253).
-Any dispute as to the validity, scope or exercise of this LPA shall be determined by the Court of Protection under section 16 of the Mental Capacity Act 2005.
-Nothing in this LPA prevents any person with standing from applying to the Court of Protection for directions, an order, or the appointment of a deputy.
+This LPA is made under the laws of England and Wales pursuant to the Mental Capacity Act 2005 and the LPA Regulations 2007 (SI 2007/1253, as amended).
+Any dispute as to the validity, scope, exercise, or revocation of this LPA shall be determined by the Court of Protection under sections 16 and 22 of the Mental Capacity Act 2005.
+Nothing in this LPA prevents any person with sufficient interest from applying to the Court of Protection for directions, an order, the appointment of a deputy under section 16, or the imposition of safeguards under section 23.

 DONOR